Gordon W. Harris

 - Alumni – Wilfrid Laurier University – B.A.
 (Hons.) – 1993; University of Alberta – LL.B. – Bachelor of Laws – 1997; Graduate Studies – M.B.A.
 (1997)

-- Member of the Ontario Trial Lawyers Association, the Alberta Civil Trial Lawyers Association, the Lincoln County Lawyers Association – (Member and former Member of the Board of Directors), the Waterloo Law Association, licensed with the Law Society of Upper Canada and Audit member of the Law Society of Alberta
+- Member of the Ontario Trial Lawyers Association, the Alberta Civil Trial Lawyers Association, Former Member and Board Member of the Lincoln County Lawyers Association, a Trustee and Member of the Executive (Secretary) of the Waterloo Law Association, licensed with the Law Society of Upper Canada, Audit member of the Law Society of Alberta and currently a member of the Spinal Cord Injury Professionals Executive Committee (Southwestern Ontario.)

 - Graduate Students’ Association of the University of Alberta – Distinguished Alumni Award – 2001; and Critical Friend Award – 1999